-- We reviewed the inventories costing formula, and checked the computation of the cost of inventories for a sample of items, including checking the cocoa beans purchase prices to suppliers' invoices and testing the application of the inventories costing formula. - We evaluated the process undertaken by management to identify and review obsolete and slow-moving inventories and net realisable values of inventories. - We reviewed and assessed the net realisable values of the inventories by checking on a sample basis to contract prices for sales contracts secured and spot prices of cocoa beans and cocoa ingredient products subsequent to the year end to identify inventories, if any, which are sold below costs.
+- Assessed the inventories costing formula and checked the computation of the cost of ingredient products for a sample of items which included checking the cocoa beans purchase prices to suppliers' invoices, cocoa ingredient products selling price to forward market rates and testing the application of the inventories costing formula; - Assessed the net realisable values of the inventories by comparing the cost of cocoa beans and cocoa ingredient products, on a sample basis, to actual selling prices or contract prices for sales contracts secured and spot prices of cocoa beans and cocoa ingredient products subsequent to the year end; and - Tested the inventory aging reports which management used as a basis to identify slow-moving inventories.

 The results of our testing were satisfactory.

-2 Carrying amount of investments in subsidiaries
+Carrying amount of investments in subsidiaries

-Key Audit Matters
+Key Audit Matter

-As at 31 December 2016, the carrying amount of the Company's investment in a subsidiary, JB Cocoa Sdn Bhd was US\$59.3 million, which represents 63% of the total assets of the Company, and is one of the most significant balance on the statement of financial position of the Company.
+As at 31 December 2017, the carrying amount of the Company's investment in a subsidiary, JB Cocoa Sdn Bhd was US\$59.3 million, which represents 62% of the total assets of the Company, and is one of the most significant balances on the statement of financial position of the Company.

-Certain indicators of impairment were identified by management in respect of the investment in JB Cocoa Sdn Bhd.
-Consequently, management has carried out an impairment review to determine the recoverable amount based on value-in-use computations.
+Management assessed that there is an indication of impairment in the investment in JB Cocoa Sdn Bhd as its net tangible assets was below its carrying amount.
+Consequently, management carried out an impairment assessment based on value-in-use computations and determined that there is no impairment loss required for the investment.